 - Bill 103, An Act to amend various legislative provisions mainly for the purpose of reducing red tape (Order of reference given on 9 November 2021).

 - Bill 217, An Act respecting the objects and powers of the Roman Catholic Archiepiscopal corporation of Montreal (Order of reference given on 20 October 2021).

 COMMITTEE ON PUBLIC FINANCE

 Order of reference

-Special Consultations:
+Consideration of Bills: